psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 fully preserved by being embalmed, and

-2 The Welsh custom of u sin-eating ” the Manipur and Travancore customs of has been interpreted by Mr. E. S. transferring the sins of a Rajah before his Hartland as a modification of an older death (pp. 39, 42 sq.) establish the custom of eating the corpse.
-See his practice of transferring sins in cases article, “ The Sin-eater,” Folk-lore , iii. where there can be no question of eating (1892) 145-157; The Legend of Per - the corpse.
+2 The Welsh custom of "sin-eating" the Manipur and Travancore customs of has been interpreted by Mr. E. S. transferring the sins of a Rajah before his Hartland as a modification of an older death (pp. 39, 42 sq.) establish the custom of eating the corpse.
+See his practice of transferring sins in cases article, "The Sin-eater," Folk-lore , iii. where there can be no question of eating (1892) 145-157; The Legend of Per - the corpse.
 The original intention of sens, ii.
 291 sqq., iii. p. ix.
 I cannot such practices was perhaps not so much think his interpretation probable or to take away the sins of the deceased